joshjriley/toast/doc/classes.md

 # Block: An observing period for a program on a particular night

-Blocks are discrete schedulable chunks of a program to be slotted into the schedul.
+Blocks are discrete schedulable chunks of a program to be slotted into the schedule.
 For instruments that prefer runs, use 'num' to group together consecutive blocks.

     {